MENIERE’S DISEASE & DISABILITY BENEFITS

 Supplemental Security Income benefits (SSI) are different from Social Security Disability benefits.
 SSI benefits add money to a low monthly SSD benefit.
 SSI is also for people who have not worked enough to be covered under the quarters of coverage rules to obtain SSD benefits.
 Also, SSI benefits are for children.

 In order win SSI benefits, you must meet SSA’s rules.
 However, you must also meet SSA’s income and asset rules.
-If you need to know more about SSI benefits, read our blog “SSI Benefits – What You Need to Know.”
+If you need to know more about SSI benefits, review “SSI Benefits – What You Need to Know.”
 SSI benefits also come with Medicaid benefits to pay for health costs.
 Medicaid is a health insurance benefit that pays for your visits to the doctor and other medical needs.
-Find more information about Medicaid benefits.
+Review information about Medicaid benefits.

 Typically, you will need an attorney to help you prove to the SSA that they should pay you benefits.
 Those who hire an SSD attorney are 3 times more likely to win benefits.